 I think that I speak for everyone when I say that this is one of the more odd games out of all of the previous ones listed.
 Here comes the baby! calls for miniature baby figurines to be frozen inside ice cubes.
 These ice cubes are then handed out to the guests to see who can melt their ice cube first and get to the baby.
 This game is messy, cold, time-consuming, and just plain strange.

-Hopefully, this guide gave you a lot of game ideas that you’d like to include in your baby shower.
-No matter what theme or atmosphere you want for your party, these games will spice up your baby shower and make the occasion memorable for everyone.
+No matter what theme or atmosphere you want for your party, these games will spice up your baby shower and make the occasion memorable for everyone while you’re able to save money and stay within your budget.
 This is a very special event so we hope you enjoyed this list of baby shower games.
-Don’t forget to avoid certain games, but overall, enjoy this event.
+Also don’t forget to plan for the other components of a baby shower including decorations, party favors, gifts for the expecting mother, venue ideas and much more!

 Edited by Sydney Pattison